 What do I do if I miss a term test/quiz/in-class assignment in my course?

 Students are required to declare their absence on ROSI/ACORN and notify their instructor in order to receive academic accommodation.

 Students who miss a test/quiz/in-class assignment due to circumstances beyond their control can request that the department grant them special consideration.
 You must present your case to the department (not the instructor) by completing an online Special Consideration Request.
 The request must be submitted using the online form at:

-NOTE: This program currently supports Internet Explorer and Firefox ONLY
+NOTE: This program currently supports Microsoft Edge, Firefox, and Chrome.

 We strongly advise you to prepare for the make-up test/quiz even if you have not received a decision regarding your request.

 If your request is GRANTED and a make-up test/quiz is required, your instructor will contact you once the make-up date has been arranged.
 The department will try to give two to three days notice of make-up date.
 However, this is sometimes not possible.
 Be prepared for the make-up.

 If your request is GRANTED and a make-up test/quiz is not available, a redistribution of your grades will apply.
 After you receive the decision, feel free to contact your instructor to discuss how the mark will be redistributed or review your course outline.

 FAQ: What if I miss a final exam in one of my Historical Studies courses?

 Answer: A final exam is not an in-class assignment.
 You must petition the Registrar’s Office if you missed a final exam scheduled during the Examination Period.
 Ensure you are aware of the University regulations concerning final exams.